Brass plate company

-A brass plate company or brass plate trust is a legally constituted company lacking meaningful connection with the location of incorporation.
-The name is based on a company whose only tangible existence in its jurisdiction of incorporation is the nameplate attached to the wall outside its registered office.
-The registered office is often the same office and address of the local professional service firm(s) or corporate service provider(s) (CSPs), (i.e. legal, accounting or secretarial etc.) who act as local support to the company.
+A brass plate company, or brass plate trust, is a legally constituted company lacking meaningful connection with the location of incorporation.
+Brass plate refers to the only tangible existence of an organization in its jurisdiction of incorporation being a nameplate attached to the wall outside its registered office.
+The registered office is often the same office and address of the local professional service firm(s) or corporate service provider(s) (CSPs), (e.g. legal, accounting or secretarial) who act as local support to the company.
 Brass plate structures are associated with tax havens, corporate tax havens, and offshore financial centres.

 Definitions

-In the landmark Inspire Art ruling, the ECJ defined a brass plate company (in an EU context) as being a ".. company (formed under the laws of a member state) which lacks any real connection with the State of formation ...".
+In the landmark Inspire Art ruling, the ECJ defined a brass plate company (in an EU context) as being a "... company (formed under the laws of a member state) which lacks any real connection with the State of formation ...".
 The ECJ ruled that, with certain caveats, brass plate companies were legitimate in the EU.
 The ECJ previously used the term letterbox company, in the landmark Centros ruling, in relation to companies using various EU incorporation locations (in a brass plate fashion) to avoid unfavorable local regulations in their home EU location, in conducting their business.

 While legally similar (if not identical), the term letterbox company is usually used if the company legally trades with the general public (as per the Centros case) from its location (i.e. appears as the legal address in a catalogue marketing firm), while all other types are called brass plate companies (i.e. private investment firms).

 Neither brass plate companies nor letterbox companies should be confused with shell companies.
 Shell companies can be incorporated in the full "home base" of the main parent company (they don't have to be located in an unconnected foreign location); their key feature is that they have no assets (other than cash, as used in some definitions).
 A company can be a brass plate shell company (foreign base, no assets), or just a brass plate company (foreign base, many assets), or just a shell company (home base, no assets).

 In practice, it is very common for a brass plate companies not to be shell companies; however, many shell companies are often brass plate companies.
 This is because a very common driver of creating a shell company is often to legally move a business activity to a different location from the "home base".